Kim Seol-hyun: 2012–2014: AOA and acting debut

 In 2010, Seolhyun won the 8th Smart Model Contest (스마트 모델 선발 대회), a competition in which ordinary students wear uniforms.
-At the event, several talent agencies were present, and Seolhyun was scouted by her current management, FNC Entertainment.
+At the event, several talent agencies were present, including FNC Entertainment, whom Seolhyun was scouted by.
 She has also appeared in the music video for boy band F.T.
 Island's song "Severely" from the EP Grown-Up.

 On July 30, 2012, Seolhyun made her debut as a member of AOA on Mnet's M Countdown with the song "Elvis" from their debut single album, Angels' Story.
 Soon afterwards, she made her acting debut in the television drama Seoyoung, My Daughter, playing the role of Lee Jung-shin's girlfriend.

 In 2013, she was cast in the daily drama Ugly Alert.
 She played the youngest daughter of the family, a bright girl who dreams of becoming an actress.
 Seolhyun stated, "I'm nervous about doing a new project, and I'm also burdened.
 But I want to work hard again by thinking of it as another learning experience.
 I also want to touch the hearts of people".